davideligabue/TablutChallenge/README.md

 # LoDaLe Group

-LoDaLe is a Python client for the Ashton Tablut game developed for the tablut-challenge at University of Bologna.
+LoDaLe is a Python client for the Ashton Tablut game, developed for the Tablut Challenge at the University of Bologna.

 ## Project Structure